Annai Illam: Plot

-Paramasivam, his pregnant wife Gowri, along with their first son Kumaresan live a lavish and a charitable life.
+Paramasivam, his pregnant wife Gowri, and their first son Kumaresan live a lavish and charitable life.
 They fall into abject poverty due to their charitable nature.
 At one instance, desperately in need of money to help his wife's childbirth, Paramasivam goes to borrow money but ends up assaulting the shopkeeper in anger after he insults him.
 Believing him to be dead and himself to be a murderer, he abandons his family and runs away with his son to be rescued by Rathnam, a friend.

 Rathnam takes him to the city and lies to him that his wife and child died in childbirth and the police were looking for him causing him to change his name to Paramanandam.
 He uses Paramandandam's innate goodness and charitable as well as trustworthy nature to front him to the society for his smuggling business in which he prospers with his assistant Manickam.
 Adult Kumar falls in love with Public Prosecutor Ramanathan's daughter where Shanmugam, his brother works.
 They all meet each other without realizing they are related.

 As fate would have it, Kumar finds that his father is a smuggler which causes Paramanandam to come clean.
 Fearing exposure, Rathnam, with Manickam's help, frames Paramanandam for all the crimes including a murder of a constable he committed and sends him to gallows.
 Kumar struggles to rescue his father but Shanmugan, now the public prosecutor takes up the case in front of judge Ramanathan close the noose on the face of evidence.
 Rathnam also betrays Manickam so as to leave no loose ends.
 In the end, Kumar manages to goad Rathnam into a confession, which is secretly witnessed by Ramanthan and cops along with Manickam turning approver and sets his father free.